 The Nitty Gritty:

 I have practiced psychotherapy with children, adolescents, adults, and families since 2006, working with hundreds of clients during this time.
 My bachelor’s degree is in Biological Sciences; my first master’s degree is in Animal Behavior, with a focus on primate behavior and evolutionary psychology; and my second master’s degree is in Psychology, with a focus on Marriage and Family Therapy.
 I was awarded an M.A. in Psychology from the Professional School of Psychology in 2007 and became a licensed Marriage and Family Therapist in 2010 (#MFC49504).
 I have been employed as a therapist at the Sutter Counseling Center and at Terra Nova Counseling in Sacramento, as well as working as a therapist for severely emotionally disturbed children in the residential treatment program at EMQ/Families First in Davis.
 I have taught psychotherapy in the Department of Counselor Education at California State University, Sacramento.
-I am a professional member of the California Association of Marriage and Family Therapists (both at the State and local levels) and a full clinical member of the EMDR International Association (EMDRIA).
-I have served for many years on the Board of the Yolo-Solano Chapter of the California Association of Marriage and Family Therapists, currently as Chapter President.
+I am a professional member of the California Association of Marriage and Family Therapists, a member of the Sensorimotor Psychotherapy Institute Professional Association, a full professional member of the International Society for the Study of Trauma and Dissociation.
+I also served for many years on the Board of the Yolo-Solano Chapter of the California Association of Marriage and Family Therapists, including as Chapter President.

 I am committed to ongoing intensive professional development, particularly in the area of trauma treatment.
-I have completed the Levels 1 and 2 (80 and 180 contact hours, respectively) training in Sensorimotor Psychotherapy (a somatic talk therapy approach to treating trauma developed by Pat Ogden) with Janina Fisher and Kelley Callahan, and I worked with Dr.s Fisher and Callahan as an assistant trainer for the 2017/2018 Level 1 training in Berkeley, CA. I am currently completing my Certification in Sensorimotor Psychotherapy training (140 contact hours, in addition to over 6 months of intensive online learning).
-I have completed Levels I and II of the EMDR Institute trainings, in addition to being officially EMDRIA Certified in EMDR Therapy and have participated in numerous advanced trainings in EMDR (including multiple-day trainings by Laurel Parnell, Phil Manfield, Ana Gomez, Carolyn Settle, and Craig Penner).
+I am certified in Sensorimotor Psychotherapy (SP, which is a somatic talk therapy for treating trauma developed by Pat Ogden), including training with Janina Fisher.
+This was an in-depth training over a six-year period (300+ contact hours, in addition to over 6 months of intensive online learning).
+I have also assisted multiple SP trainings.
+I have been certified in EMDR and have participated in numerous advanced EMDR trainings (including multiple-day trainings by Laurel Parnell, Phil Manfield, Ana Gomez, Carolyn Settle, and Craig Penner).
 I was awarded the Certificate in Traumatic Stress Studies (a 9-month training) awarded by Bessel van der Kolk’s Trauma Center at the Justice Resource Institute.
 I also participate in ongoing individual consultation in attachment-based, developmental, and psychodynamic psychotherapy, as well as both peer and consultant-led consultation in psychodynamic psychotherapy and Sensorimotor Psychotherapy/somatic psychotherapy/Structural Dissociation Theory/parts work.

 My goal as a therapist is to allow clients to feel seen and heard through the strength of the therapeutic alliance we create together.
 I partner with my clients in a warm, supportive, non-judgmental, and safe environment, and I infuse sessions with optimism, kindness, playfulness, and a gentle sense of humor as we join together to work through difficult issues creatively.
 I strive to help each client realize the full potential of his or her inner and outer resources for healing and personal growth.